dmulyalin/NORFAB/README.md

 # Network Automations Fabric - NORFAB

-NORFAB is a package and a collection of tools to automate networks.
+NORFAB is a tool for extreme network automations.

 # Features